chuckstack/chuckstack.github.io/src-ls/success-factor.md

 # Factors for Success

 The purpose of this page is to discuss the foundational beliefs and factors for chuck-stack success.
 We believe the following to be true.
-Our success depends on our ability to convince to believe as well.
+Our success depends on our ability to convince others to believe as well.

 - The CLI represents a better way for small and medium organizations to manage data, automate processes and build [superclerk](./terminology.md#superclerk) talent.
 - AI is powerful enough to transform the roles of IT, managers and clerks to deploy AI-enabled, self-service tools that drive innovation from everyone in an organization.